Arkham Horror: The Card Game: Expansions

 The main story expansions are grouped into "cycles" that each constitute a complete player campaign.
-The first six cycles (Dunwich through Innsmouth) consist of one deluxe expansion followed by six mythos packs.
+The first six cycles (The Dunwich Legacy to The Innsmouth Conspiracy) consist of one Deluxe Expansion followed by six mythos packs.
 Deluxe expansions contain new investigators, about 60 new player cards and the first two scenarios of a campaign, while mythos packs contain about 24 new player cards and a single scenario of a campaign.
 These are listed below in order of release date, which is also the order in which they are meant to be played.
-Later cycles, starting with Edge of the Earth, have abandoned the deluxe/mythos format and are instead split into two releases, a "campaign expansion" (featuring all scenarios of the campaign) and an "investigator expansion" (featuring all of the new player cards).
+Later cycles, starting with Edge of the Earth, have abandoned the deluxe/mythos format and are instead split into two releases, an "investigator expansion" (featuring all of the new player cards) and a "campaign expansion" (featuring all scenarios of the campaign).
 This new format release has since been retroactively adopted for the previous cycles.
+New players seeking all cards in a particular campaign now need only purchase the two new-format boxes ("investigator expansion" and "campaign expansion"), these two boxes between them collect every card contained in the prior release format ("deluxe expansion" and six "mythos packs").

 Standalone scenarios are scenarios that exist outside of a campaign/cycle and are self-contained.
-As such, a player doesn't need any other expansions to play them or encounter cards from the core box—only the player cards.
+As such, a player does not need any other expansions to play them or encounter cards from the core box—only the player cards.
 Stand-alone scenarios are at times printed in house at Fantasy Flight Games and are referred to as Print on Demand (POD).
 This means the card quality in that case is lower than the packs shipped from overseas but Fantasy Flight Games can push these packs faster out to players at conventions or (in the case of Curse of the Rougarou and Carnevale of Horrors) for general release.

-Upgrade expansions (the "Return to" boxes) are akin to the "Nightmare Packs" from the Lord of the Rings LCG.
+Upgrade expansions (the "return to" boxes) are akin to the "nightmare packs" from the Lord of the Rings LCG.
 However, instead of just increasing the difficulty, these expansions provide an alternate way to play through the campaign with alternate story effects.
-They also include a small selection of new player cards (e.g., the first box includes 20 player cards).
+They also include a small selection of new player cards (e.g. the first box includes 20 player cards).